 The Tico Times previously discussed the rising number of U.S. expats who have relocated to Costa Rica in recent years.
-In 2012, about 18,000 U.S. citizens had moved to the area.
+In 2012, about 18,000 U.S. citizens.

 However, there are still dangerous parts of the country, just like anywhere else in the world.
 Before relocating your family, it's important to research your options and find a region where they will feel safe and comfortable.